Quick and Healthful Breakfasts for Kids

 If your child can pause at the kitchen counter for just a minute or two, it's easy to whip up an energizing and nutritious breakfast treat that he'll gulp down with delight.

 - Orange-banana smoothie.
-Orange juice, low-fat or nonfat yogurt, and a banana are all you need to blend up a taste treat that's high in carbohydrates, vitamins and minerals, and calcium.
+Orange juice, yogurt, and a banana are all you need to blend up a taste treat that's high in carbohydrates, vitamins and minerals, and calcium.

 - Very berry smoothie.
 Blend a banana, a splash of cranberry or apple juice, and a handful of fresh or frozen berries, which are exceptionally rich in antioxidants (substances that combat cancerous changes in cells).